 Cake: From donuts to more traditional cakes, round or ring-shaped sweets are very popular on New Year’s Day.
 Many people believe round foods symbolize a circle.
 They may bring good luck that the coming year will go well and come “full circle” around to this same point in time the following year.

-Just like there are lucky foods you should eat, there are also a few foods that many people believe you should avoid.
-For example, many people believe you should avoid lobster and chicken because these creatures often move backwards.
+Just like there are lucky foods you should eat, there are also a few foods that many people think you should avoid.
+For example, many people believe you should avoid lobster and chicken on New Year’s Day.
+That’s because these creatures often move backwards.
 Others believe you should avoid all birds, so that your luck won’t fly away!

-And, finally, one more word of warning before you dig in: always leave a little food on your plate.
+And, finally, one more word of warning before you dig in: Always leave a little food on your plate.
 Many people believe eating everything on your plate means you’re greedy and will result in bad luck.
 On the other hand, leaving a little food on your plate will guarantee you’ll have plenty to eat in the coming year.